About the Summer Education Institute for the Digital Stewardship of Visual Information

 SEI Workshop Code of Conduct is adapted from DLF Code of Conduct CC-BY-NC 4.0, with reference to the ARLIS/NA Code of Conduct and VRA Code of Conduct.

-• The Summer Educational Institute (SEI) recognizes the colonial role of libraries and digital collections, and as digital stewardship professionals engaging with concepts of knowledge production, dissemination, and organization, we make this statement as an affirmation that we are committed to improving our profession’s practices.
+• SEI recognizes the colonial role of libraries and digital collections, and as digital stewardship professionals engaging with concepts of knowledge production, dissemination, and organization, we make this statement as an affirmation that we are committed to improving our profession’s practices.

 We invite anyone to discuss this statement so we can reciprocally learn and make efforts towards continued improvements.

-The SEI Digital Land Acknowledgement is adapted with permission from Adrianne Wong of SpiderWebShow’s digital land acknowledgement for the Festival of Live Digital Art and prepared with reference to the ARLIS/NA 2020 Virtual Conference Land Acknowledgement and the VRA 2021 Land Acknowledgement.
+The SEI's Land Acknowledgement is adapted with permission from Adrianne Wong of SpiderWebShow’s digital land acknowledgement for the Festival of Live Digital Art and prepared with reference to the ARLIS/NA 2020 Virtual Conference Land Acknowledgementand the VRA 2021 Land Acknowledgement.
 The framework is adapted from the Northern Alberta Health Library Association Land Acknowledgement, Template for Personalization, Definitions, and Speaker Protocol, 2019, licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Resources